 To receive compensation for medical expenses, employees must visit a health provider approved by their employer or its insurer.

-If an employee becomes hurt on the job and the employer didn’t have the required workers’ compensation insurance in South Carolina, the state could take the business assets to cover the cost of a claim.
+If an employee becomes hurt on the job and the employer does not have the required workers’ compensation insurance in South Carolina, the state may seize the business assets to cover the cost of the claim.

 If a South Carolina employee dies as a result of a work-related injury or illness, death benefits can be awarded to surviving dependents.